Can I travel Independently in Namibia

 Travelling to the country is relatively easy with flights going directly to the capital city of Windhoek from many destinations in Europe.
 It is also possible, and often cheaper, to fly to Windhoek via South Africa.
 If you prefer to drive into the country from Botswana or South Africa, you can also do that as an excellent system of sealed roads run from these borders through the country.

-Accommodation in Namibia is easy to find with a quick search on booking.com or trivago.com.
+A good package for travelling independently in Namibia is easy to find with a quick search.
 There are quite a few stores in Windhoek that stock South African exports so it is advisable to stock up on food and anything you may need while you’re in Windhoek, as the other towns don’t have much variety.

 After you stock up on goods in Windhoek, make your way to coastal towns of Swakopmund or Walvis Bay.
 The most important thing during your independent trip will be the guided activities in Namibia that you book for the different places you go to and these are no exception.
 With this Spitzkoppe Day Tour you get to marvel at the geography surrounding the Usakos mining town.
 The tour also makes a stop at Moonlandscape, an extremely arid region of Namibia that was formed 500 million years ago.